bobanetwork/boba_legacy/README.md

 * [Docker](https://docs.docker.com/get-docker/)
 * [Docker Compose](https://docs.docker.com/compose/install/)

 **Note: this is only relevant to developers who wish to work on Boba core services.
-For most test uses, e.g. deploying you contracts, it's simpler to use https://rinkeby.boba.network**.
+For most test uses, e.g. deploying your contracts, it's simpler to use https://rinkeby.boba.network**.

 Clone the repository, open it, and install nodejs packages with `yarn`: